-The Fisher Gold Bug 2 was released in 1995 and is still in production over 15 years later.
-I had the first Gold Bug 2 in Alaska and still use the model to this day.
+The Fisher Gold Bug 2 was released in 1995 and is still in production over 20 years later.
+I had the first Gold Bug 2 in Alaska and to this day it is one of my all time favorite detectors - a true classic.
 Amazingly, nobody has come out with a better detector for hitting tiny gold after all these years.
-The only detectors that give the Gold Bug 2 a run for the money are the White's 50 kHz Goldmaster series.
+Quite a few models have tried to challenge the Gold Bug 2 on the tiniest gold, and while many can be said to give the "Bug" a run for its money it is debatable if any have really exceeded it.
 There is a specialized tool called the Falcon Gold Probe that will actually hit smaller gold than a Gold Bug 2, but it would be more properly termed a pinpointer than a normal metal detector.

 What makes the Gold Bug 2 special is the 71 kHz operating frequency.
-It is the highest operating frequency in a commonly available ground balancing metal detector.
-When paired with the 6" elliptical search coil, the Gold Bug 2 easily detects small pieces of gold weighing less than 1/10th grain.
+It was the highest operating frequency in a commonly available ground balancing metal detector for a long time.
+When paired with the 6" elliptical concentric search coil, the Gold Bug 2 easily detects small pieces of gold weighing less than 1/10th grain.
 There are 480 grains in an ounce so we are talking less than a 4800th of an ounce!
-I have a set of digital powder sales that weighs to 1/10th grain, and I regularly find single flakes of gold that will not register on the scale with the Gold Bug 2.
+I have a set of digital powder sales that weighs to 1/10th grain, and I regularly found single flakes of gold that will not register on the scale with the Gold Bug 2.

 Don't think such small gold is found at any depth.
-I get these by literally scrubbing the small epoxy filled coil into the soil.
+I get these tiny bits by literally scrubbing the small epoxy filled coil into the soil.
 The coil is tough and immune to false signals from being knocked around so the goal is to get that coil right down on the gold.
+The 6" epoxy filled concentric coil perfectly tuned to the Gold Bug 2 is no doubt part of the magic since other detectors in this class normally run DD coils.
 The Gold Bug 2 is a perfect detector for "scrape and detect" operations where the surface is carefully scraped away to expose more soil for detecting.
 It is also ideal for checking quartz for tiny gold, like when hunting around old mine dumps.
 The Gold Bug 2 will hit specimens with wire or sponge gold that other detectors cannot detect.

 There are only three coils for the Gold Bug 2, a 6.5" elliptical, 10" elliptical, and 14" elliptical.
 All three are concentric coils - there has never been a DD coil produced for the Gold Bug 2.
 I am a little surprised there have never been any aftermarket coils produced for the Gold Bug 2 due to its enduring popularity.
 I have always wanted a probe for it that would basically turn it into a Falcon Gold Probe type unit, but with more adjustment and iron discrimination.
 The coils are all waterproof and come with extra long seven foot cables for use when the control box is chest or hip mounted.
 The coils are among the best I have ever used and are immune to false signals from bumps and knocks.